What personal information do we collect from the people that visit our website, and when do we collect it?

 For all other purposes on our site, you will never be asked for anything other than your name or email address.
 We do not collect personal information for any other purpose.

 How do we use your information?

-We may use your name and email address to follow up with you and respond to your correspondence.
+We may use your name and email address to follow up with you, respond to your correspondence, or send you a newsletter or updates, if you subscribe to them.
 We do not sell, loan, trade, or give away your information to any other organization or company.

 How do we protect your information?